Doucai: History

 Polychrome cloisonné, using enamels on thin metal bodies, had been introduced as a "courtly invention of the early fifteenth century made exclusively for palace and court temple use".
 It tended to use porcelain shapes, and the imperial potters may have felt pressure to compete.
 Before 1850 a range of two-colour combinations, on a white background, were ordered by the court.
 The doucai technique may have been derived from that of cloisonné.

 The doucai technique appeared in the reign of the Xuande Emperor (1426–1435), from which a dish with red and green enamels was excavated at the Jindezhen kilns.
 The technique achieved its first and finest flowering in the last years of the Chenghua Emperor, who reigned from 1464 to 1487, but the doucai pieces all date between 1472 and 1487, and are extremely rare.
 The emperor seems to have taken a personal interest in the wares, which are mostly small and fit comfortably in the hand.
-According to tradition, his ambitious courtesan and former nanny Consort Wan encouraged him in this taste, and may have inspired it.
+According to tradition, his ambitious concubine and former nanny Consort Wan encouraged him in this taste, and may have inspired it.
 Objects decorated with chickens were symbols of fertility and often given at weddings, and it seems Wan liked to give the emperor a daily gift, which in the case of the "chicken cups" may have represented her desire for children.
 He was also a devout Buddhist, and several pieces have Buddhist inscriptions and symbols.

 After the Chenghua period the quality of imperial porcelain slowly declined for the rest of the Ming dynasty, and when quality revived under the Qing the Chenghua period had already acquired a reputation, which it has largely retained, as the finest period of Chinese porcelain.

 Chenghua wine cups were already fetching very high prices among collectors during the reign of the Wanli Emperor (1573–1619), and in the 18th century there are various literary references to "chicken cups" as objects of great value, including an episode in Dream of the Red Chamber by Cao Xueqin (d.
 1763), one of the Four Great Classical Novels of China.
 The Qianlong Emperor wrote a poem about the cups.